nf-core/website/markdown/developers/guidelines/requirements/parameters.md

     weight: 100
 ---

-Where possible pipeliens should use the same command line option names as other pipelines for comparable options.
+Where possible pipelines should use the same command line option names as other pipelines for comparable options.
 For example, `--input` and `--genome`.

 In addition to the names of paramters, they should ideally work in a similar way.